Ikwekwezi FM: Founded

 Ikwekwezi FM, previously known as Radio Ndebele, was founded on 1 January 1983.
-It is noted that this was a New Year's Day, workers first reported for duty on the first working day of the year.
+As this was a New Year's Day, workers first reported for duty on the first working day of the year.

 First airing

 It was first heard in the FM 93.6 (Nylstroom) transmitter on 1 April 1983 after a three-month staff induction.
 The first continuity presenter was David Malatsi and the first news reader was Mandla Masanabo.

 Location

 The Station was then housed at the SABC Northern Transvaal Region, based at Minnaar Street in Pretoria.
-It later relocated to Weavind Park also in Pretoria, then to Auckland Park in Johannesburg, based in Hatfield, Tshwane and now it is currently at Auckland Park in Johannesburg again as from 2021.
+It later relocated to Weavind Park also in Pretoria, then to Auckland Park in Johannesburg, based in Hatfield, Tshwane and now it is currently at Auckland Park in Johannesburg again, as of 2021.